codeforpdx/dwellingly-app/contributing.md

 0. Stop your development server (ctrl-c) if it is running.
 1. Start a backend testing server: `CYPRESS=1 bin/rails server -p 5017`
+   - Optionally you can run `bin/test` to start test server.
+[Overmind](https://github.com/DarthSim/overmind) is required.
 3. Run the tests with: `npx cypress run`
    - That should run in a headed mode.
 If it doesn't you can force headed mode with `npx cypress run --headed`
    - To run in headless mode `npx cypress run --headless`